-2024 Charter Application Timeline
+2025 Charter Application Timeline

-January 26, 2024 2024 Application accessible to new applicant groups (Acceleration/Fast-track schools opening 2025 January 20, 2024 and Regular Timeline schools opening 2026) Applicants may begin the charter application process.
-Application resources are posted on Office of Charter Schools (OCS) website.
-To begin the 2024 online employed on aligh here • To begin the 2024 online application click here .
-ALL ONLINE APPLICATIONS ARE DUE April 26, 2024 ALL ONLINE APPLICATIONS ARE DUE Fast-track and Acceleration (2025 school opening) and Regular Timeline (2026 school opening) online applications are due by 5:00 PM Eastern Daylight Time • Non-refundable \$1,000 application fee payable by certified check or money order and Application Fee Payment Form must have been received by the Office of Charter Schools by this date and time. • An application submitted without the non-refundable fee or submitted after 5:00 PM EST will not be considered.
-EST WIII not be considered.
+January 31, 2025 2025 Application accessible to new applicant groups (Acceleration/Fast-track schools opening 2026 and Regular Timeline schools opening 2027) opening 2026 and Regular Timeline schools opening 2027) Applicants may begin the charter application process. • Application resources are posted on the Office of Charter Schools website .
+To begin the 2025 online application click here.
+April 25, 2025 ALL ONLINE APPLICATIONS ARE DUE Fast-track and Acceleration (2026 school opening) and Regular Timeline (2027 school opening) online applications are due by 5:00 PM Eastern Daylight Time Non-refundable \$1,000 application fee payable by certified check or money order and Application Fee Payment Form must have been received by the Office of Charter Schools by this date and time.
+An application submitted without the non-refundable fee or submitted after 5:00 PM EST will not be considered.
 Online submissions only.
 Applications sent through mail or hand-delivered will not be accepted.
-September 2024 - Interviews for Regular/Standard Timeline Applications December 2024 Interviews for Fast-track and Acceleration Interview - for each applicant, members of the Board of Directors (BOD) for the proposed school make themselves available to address questions/concerns posed by CSRB. • CSRB conducts interviews of each invited applicant BOD before the full CSRB.
+September - Interviews for Regular/Standard Timeline Applications Interviews for Fast-track and Acceleration December 2025 • Interview - for each applicant, members of the Board of Directors (BOD) for the proposed school make themselves available to address questions/concerns posed by CSRB. • CSRB conducts interviews of each invited applicant BOD before the full CSRB.
 The full CSRB deliberates following each applicant interview with three recommendation options: 1.
-CSRB approves application CSRB holds application for second interview CSRB denies application 3.
-CSRB denies application
+CSRB approves application CSRB holds application for second interview CSRB denies application

-The Review Board shall provide a decision for Fast-Track Replication applications no later than October 15 th .
+The Review Board shall provide a decision for Fast-Track Replication applications no later than October 15th.
 Fast-track applications will be prioritized based on statutory deadlines.
 Decisions by the Review Board on whether to grant a charter through the replication process are completed in less than 120 days from the application submission date.
 The Review Board shall provide a decision no later than October 15 of the year immediately preceding the year of the proposed school opening.
 Session Law 2023-110 HB 618.
-The Review Board prioritizes and considers each acceleration applicants slated for opening in 2025 and may grant approval of the charter contingent upon successful completion of the Planning Year (also known as "Ready to Open" Process).
+The Review Board prioritizes and considers each acceleration applicants slated for opening in 2026 and may grant approval of the charter contingent upon successful completion of the Planning Year (also known as "Ready to Open" Process).
 The Review Board Acceleration calendar will depend on the number of accelerated applications received.
-January 2025 CSRB continues any second-round interviews, if necessary.
+January 2026 CSRB continues any second-round interviews, if necessary.